A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Use Case Experiments

-\paragraph{Topical Framing:} We conduct a corpus-wide analysis using our frame definitions (\autoref{tab:frame-definitions}).
+\textbf{2.
+Topical Framing:} We conduct a corpus-wide analysis using the schema introduced in \autoref{tab:frame-definitions}.
 Article-level topical frames provide a comparable map of what each media outlet emphasizes, revealing systematic priorities that contextualize downstream analyses such as stance, sentiment, or discourse.
-Articles are annotated with \verb|phi-4| using a few-shot instruction prompt, producing multi-label assignments along with confidence scores.
+Articles are annotated with \verb|phi-4| using a few-shot instruction prompt, producing multi-label assignments along with confidence scores (as described in \S \ref{sssec:topical-frames}).

-\autoref{fig:topical_framing} shows that \verb|Security| dominates across all sources, with the highest shares in Ukrainian media, followed by Russian state media and Western sources like CNN.
-The second-most prevalent category is \verb|Politics|, elevated in Russian and Chinese sources.
-It is substantially present in other sources too. \verb|Economy| is most visible in Chinese media and, naturally, The Financial Times, while \verb|Policy| appears steadily across sources, with higher emphasis in Chinese and British coverage.
+\autoref{fig:topical_framing} shows that \verb|Security| dominates across all outlets, with the highest shares in Ukrainian media, followed by Russian state media and Western outlets like CNN.
+The second-most prevalent category is \verb|Politics|, elevated in Russian and Chinese media.
+It is substantially present in other outlets too. \verb|Economy| is most visible in Chinese media and, naturally, The Financial Times, while \verb|Policy| appears steadily across outlets, with higher emphasis in Chinese media and the UK.
 Relative to others, Russian media leans more on \verb|Legal| topics.
 Notably, discussions of \verb|Morality| are extremely rare despite the focal topic of this dataset being an extended war, indicating that operational, strategic, and material considerations far outweigh explicit ethical rhetoric in war coverage.

-\paragraph{Stance analysis:} Based on our stance annotations in \S \ref{ssec:annotation-methodology}, we provide a comparison of the stance towards \verb|Ukraine| between the first fortnight of the war and the last 15 days of \textsc{dnipro} data.
-This reveals a striking temporal shift across geopolitical lines.
-In \autoref{fig:stance-boxplot}, we see that Chinese media was slightly pro-Ukrainian.
-By August 2024, however, this shifted to mild opposition.
-Russian coverage is consistently negative, but there is a drastic negative shift.
-The US media stance becomes even more supportive, while UK news begins to exhibit greater variability.
-This temporal comparison demonstrates how \textsc{dnipro} can provide analytical insights into reporting patterns.
-In this use case, it illustrates the polarization of geopolitical alignments.
+\textbf{3.
+Stance Analysis:} We compare stance toward \verb|Ukraine| between the war's first 15 days and the final 15 days of data collection (\autoref{fig:stance-boxplot}), revealing striking temporal shifts.
+Chinese media shifted from mildly pro-Ukrainian to mildly oppositional, likely reflecting China's deepening strategic alignment with Russia.
+Russian coverage moved from a mildly negative stance to overwhelmingly hostile -- possibly correlating with battlefield changes and political rhetoric.
+The US coverage became even more supportive, while the UK exhibited greater variability, possibly due to the transition from early solidarity to war fatigue, domestic economic pressures and/or leadership changes.

+The temporal dimension of \textsc{dnipro} proves crucial for these insights: China's pivot, Russian and American intensification in opposite directions, and growing ambivalence in the UK.